silentbicycle/tamale/README.md

     -- variables starting with "_" are ignored m({1, 2, 3})        --> {3}

-Code structured as a series of rules (declarative programming) is often easy to reason about, maintain, etc. Instead of writing a tangled series of nested if / else if / else statements by hand, they can automatically be generated from a table like this.
+Code structured as a series of rules (declarative programming) is easy to reason about and maintain.
+Instead of writing a tangled series of nested if / else if / else statements by hand, they can automatically be generated from a table like this, and various implementation tricks (such as indexing) can make the matching more efficient than linear search.

-The rules are tried in order, so more general rules will match before later, more specific rules.
-Tamale indexes the pattern table by literal values (strings, numbers, etc.) and the first value in tables (p[1]), among other things, so many impossible tests are actually eliminated upfront, when the matcher function is built.

 For further usage examples, see the test suite.
-Also, as this is a technique imported from other, more declarative, languages, its real potential may be better understood by studying them direcly.
+Also, since this style of programming comes from more declarative languages, it may help to study them direcly.

 Particularly recommended: